AaronDownward/sample-spring-boot/Process Docs.md

     - I started editing the Jenkinsfile in the Docker build step
         - added a simple docker build command
         - wasn't sure if the image would include the previously build jar file so I commented out the longer sonar stage for testing
+        - After running the pipeline failed saying docker not recognized
+        - so I used the docker.withtool method, using the docker I configured in global tools
+        - also had to fix a couple of typos/formatting issues
+        - realized I was missing the docker plugin, so I installed that

+# Task 5: Setup Application deployment onto your local kubernetes

+- last minute work on kubectl deployment
+- I deployed locally first
+- added the rollout restart command in pipeline to update deployment